ietf-teep/teep-protocol/draft-ietf-teep-protocol.md

   information or in the certificate used to sign the attestation token.
 This uniqueness may raise privacy concerns.
-To lower the privacy implications the TEEP Agent MUST present its attestation information only to an authenticated and authorized TAM.
+To lower the privacy implications the TEEP Agent MUST present its attestation information only to an authenticated and authorized TAM and SHOULD use encryption in EATs as discussed in {{I-D.ietf-rats-eat}} since confidentiality is not provided by the TEEP protocol itself, and the transport protocol under the TEEP protocol might be implemented outside of any TEE.

 TA Binaries
 : TA binaries are provided by the SP.
 It is the responsibility of the